junglok/tem-docs/docs/service/modules.md

     ```

-## Accessing a modulesfile's help
+## Accessing a modulefile's help

 Modulefiles can contain help messages.
-To access a modulefile’s help do:
+To access a modulefile's help:

 === ":material-powershell: Command"